lone-cloud/next-deploy/README.md

 AWS deployments will be created by running `next build` in `serverless-trace` mode.
 The pre-rendered and static files will be published to S3 and served through CloudFront.
 The handling of application-specific routing and some advanced functionality will be provided through [Lambda@Edge](#https://aws.amazon.com/lambda/edge/) functions.
 AWS deployments will also create new Route 53 records (if domains are configured).
 Note that you will need to [migrate to Route 53](#https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/MigratingDNS.html) for DNS hosting.

-Work is underway to provide support for: getStaticPaths with fallback, preview mode and incremental static regeneration.
+Work is underway to provide support for:

+- getStaticPaths with fallback
+- preview mode
+- incremental static regeneration

 ## Background

 Next Deploy was created to deploy web applications built using the wonderful [Next.js](https://nextjs.org/) framework.
 It allows teams to easily integrate with the supported engines (AWS, GitHub Pages) and keep the entirety of their code in source control.
 From frontend, to backend, to the deployment logic.

-Next Deploy started as a fork of [serverless-next.js](https://github.com/serverless-nextjs/serverless-next.js) which itself is an orchestrator of various orphaned [serverless-components](https://github.com/serverless-components/).
-Next Deploy was created out of a need for a better, strongly typed codebase and an ability to provide more advanced functionality without the [influence of corporate backers](https://opencollective.com/goserverless#section-contributions).
+Next Deploy started as a fork of [serverless-next.js](https://github.com/serverless-nextjs/serverless-next.js) which itself is an orchestrator of various [serverless-components](https://github.com/serverless-components/).

 ## CLI